 - Do not use a stand mixer for the above reason.

-- It can be hard to know when the cake is finished baking if you are baking in a loaf pan.
+- It can be hard to know when the cake is finished if you are baking it in a loaf pan.
 To test for doneness, insert a toothpick into the center of the cake.
 If the toothpick comes out clean, it is done baking.
-If you see batter or crumbs, the cake needs to be baked longer.
+If you see batter or crumbs, the cake must be baked longer.

 For more sweet potato goodness, try this easy Gluten Free Sweet Potato Scones recipe too!